stevearc/gitstack/README.md

 Now you can use these commands with `git stack`.
 Feel free to shorten the alias to something quicker to type.

+To use pull request features, you'll also need download the [Github CLI](https://cli.github.com/) and log in with `gh auth login`.

 ## Quick start

 ```bash